Telephones

 push-button keypad.
 We still talk

-about "dialling" phone numbers even though hardly any phones (except
+about "dialing" phone numbers even though hardly any phones (except

-antiques like the one in the first photo on this page) have rotary
+antiques like the one described up above) have rotary

 dials.
 On one of those old phones, you dial a number using a system

-called pulse dialling.
+called pulse dialing.
 If you listen to the

 handset as you dial, you hear lots of clicks going down the line as the